scellecs/morpeh/README.md

 ```

 #### 🔖 Stash
-A type that contains components.
+A type that contains components data.
-You can get components and do other operations directly from the stash, because entity methods look up the stash each time on call.
-However, such code is harder to read.

 ```c#
 var healthStash = this.World.GetStash<HealthComponent>();
 var entity = this.World.CreateEntity();